 Sand and Rock Platform

 Another small sand shore here.
-In fact, one of the smallest in Sydney, but with a few interesting view angles for the photography session.
+In fact, one of the smallest beaches in Sydney, but with a few promising viewing angles for the photography session.
 First obvious things are the rocks right on the sand.
-On medium to high tide, they are partially submerged, and you can get nice flowing water to play with.
+On medium to high tide, they are partly submerged, and you can get some excellent flowing water to play with.
 The rock platform itself is more or less ordinary, nothing worth mentioning.
 The advantages of this rock platform are the proximity of the surfers and the view with city lights.

 Tamarama rock platform overlooking Tamarama and Bronte